NathanPERIER/mp3-convert/README.md

 Edge cases that are currently not taken into account :
  - node is a folder in the source tree but a file in the destination tree (or the other way around)
  - filesystem naming errors in the destination folder (e.g. source FS is EXT4, destination FS is NTFS)

+## Thresholds

+Music hoarders can be faced with a dilemma : on one hand, we would like to keep **all** the tracks from the original album, but on the other hand we would also like to actually use the music library in our daily lives.
+The problem is that sometimes albums include tracks that we are not interested in listening to, such as instrumentals, short versions, remixes, ...
+We don't really have an interest in keeping a copy of those and they can be quite annoying when we just want to play a random music from the library.
+The threshold concept is an attempt to reconcile both these worlds.

+The idea is that we are going to add a custom `Convert-Keep` tag to the audio files in the origin directory.
+The possible values are :

+- `always`: kept all the time
+- `bonus`: good to have
+- `skip`: do not keep

+We can then pass the desired level via the `--keep-threshold` command-line option.
+Any file whose level is strictly under the desired level will be considered as inexisting by the script.
+This is to say that it will not be converted/copied and it will be removed from the destination directory (if it is allowed).
+For files that do not have the tag, the default value is `always` but it can be changed via the `--default-keep` command-line option.

+> Warning: The code used for parsing MP3/M4A/FLAC tags was only tested with metadata written via [kid3](https://kid3.kde.org/), there might still be edge cases that are not taken into account.

+The main downside with this method is that it requires modifying the source files, which is incompatible with torrent seeding (as an example).